totallyhuman/squiggles/README.md

 # Squiggles

-A set of icons, featuring rounded strokes and corners.
+A set of 50+ icons, featuring rounded joins and ends.

 Head over to [the Releases](https://github.com/totallyhuman/squiggles/releases) for a .zip or .ttf and .json of the latest version.